-- This Type of Food Can Change the Way Your Immune System Works
+- 2. It Can Change the Way Your Immune System Works

-- Fast Food Chains May Be Selling Options with Harmful Ingredients
+- 4. Fast Food Chains May Be Selling Options with Harmful (Industrial) Ingredients

 1. Fast Food Calories Have Been Increasing Through the Years